google/postcss-rename/README.md

 * `"part"`: Rename each hyphenated section of a name separately, so for example `.tall-image` might become `.a-b`.

+This only applies to classes, and variables are always renamed in "by-whole mode"

 ### `prefix`

 A string prefix to add before every renamed class.
 This applies even if